 2018 lecturer at the very first International Congress for Wind Band Music in Neu-Ulm.

-She currently conducts the Musikverein Bad Cannstatt, Posaunenchor Kornwestheim, Posaunenchor Schorndorf and Junges Blech.
+She currently conducts the Musikverein Bad Cannstatt, Posaunenchor Kornwestheim, and Posaunenchor Schorndorf.
 In May 2017 she will conducted the Kreisverbandsorchester Stuttgart-Filder with a premiere of her latest piece Caipora for wind band.

 Her music is often influenced by nature; recent pieces include crow sounds manipulated electronically and transcribed for violin; the sounds of crickets, cicadas and grasshoppers combined in an orchestral work; the sea, and VLF earth sounds.
 Other sonic influences come from the overtone and undertone rows, folk music from various cultures, church bells, muezzins, power tools, speech and language.